F1R3FLY-io/f1r3fly/README.md

 - **Proposing** blocks to create a new block containing deployed code
 - **Full Deploy** operations (deploy + propose in one step)
 - **Checking finalization** of blocks with automatic retries
+- **Exploratory Deploy** to execute Rholang without committing to the blockchain (ideal for read-only nodes)

 For detailed usage instructions and examples, see the [Node CLI README](node-cli/README.md).